PAGE UPDATED: 20.06.2022

 Motorhoming is far more than just travelling to a destination, setting up, and then hunkering down for the night.

 Each journey – whether epic road trip, pilgrimage, or just a short drive to somewhere more local – can tap into the ancient wisdom of the elders, making your adventures richer and deeply meaningful.

 Humans, of course, have been travelling for millennia and the knowledge we’ve acquired in that time has been shared in stories and symbolism, passed down from generation to generation.

 On this page we’ll explore some of the ways this ancient wisdom can be accessed on your journeys.
 And why we believe it is still needed today, perhaps more than ever.

-Carriers of ancient wisdom – nomads, gypsies, and pilgrims
+Carriers of ancient wisdom – nomads, gypsies, and mystics

 It seems to be in our blood to move around.
 Hobo Gav has moved house over 15 times, so it’s certainly in his.
 It was inevitable that he’d end up in a motorhome.
 Part of Trudi’s bloodline is from European gypsies according to family lore.

-The travellers of old – nomadic tribes, travelling gypsies, and wandering pilgrims – would navigate via the stars, visible markers set on hilltops or ancient routes laid down by those who had gone before them.
+The travellers of old – nomadic tribes, travelling gypsies, and wandering mystics – would navigate via the stars, visible markers set on hilltops or ancient routes laid down by those who had gone before them.

 It is our belief that we are in desperate need of a ‘guiding principle’ that can help us develop a healthy value system and at the same time reconnect us to nature and each other.